irrwahn/irrvuan/README.md

 This step is optional: If enabled in the configuration, an additional ISO image is produced that can be burned to a CD or DVD, or (provided the `isohybrid` utility was available during creation) even be booted straight from a USB pen drive.
+The contents of the merged `isolinux` flavor folders is included during image creation.

 ### What else?